|Values are valid only on day of printing.|

 Obtaining a rapid, expert opinion on unprocessed specimens referred by the primary pathologist

 This request will be processed as a consultation case.
 An interpretation, which includes an evaluation of the specimen and determination of a diagnosis, will be provided by staff hematopathologists within a formal pathology report to the referring pathologist.

--This test should be ordered when submitting any wet-tissue specimen along with a request for a Hematopathology consultation
+-This test should be ordered when submitting any wet tissue or liquid specimen along with a request for a Hematopathology consultation

 -This test should be used when all processing of a formalin-fixed biopsy core is to be performed by Mayo Clinic.

--This test can be used when requesting that a Mayo Hematopathologist provides full bone marrow workup, including appropriate ancillary testing, interpretation and reporting.
-This could include processing of the formalin-fixed biopsy as above or use of a paraffin embedded bone marrow biopsy block, as long as wet tissue is also submitted.
+-This test can be used when requesting that a Mayo Hematopathologist provides full bone marrow workup, including appropriate ancillary testing, interpretation, and reporting.
+This could include processing of the formalin-fixed biopsy as above or use of a paraffin-embedded bone marrow biopsy block, as long as a wet tissue or liquid specimen is also submitted.

 -Appropriate additional stains and other ancillary testing may be performed in order to render an accurate diagnosis.
-These additional stains/tests ordered will have the results included within the final pathology report and will be charged separately.
+The additional stains and tests ordered will have the results included within the final pathology report and will be charged separately.

 -If requesting a Hematopathology consultation on paraffin-embedded tissue and slides only, order 70012 / Pathology Consultation.